Purdue-SoCET/gpu-design-logs/Fall-2025/Jiahe-Zhou/week10.md

 - How to change the IR generator for our architecture
 - Especially for AST to IR conversion

-## Compiler Chat 10/21, Tuesday
-- Floating points comparison
-  - We don't have it right now
-  - Not sure if graphics need it

 ## Compiler thoughts
 - To analyze control flow, we can find a graphic tool to generate control flow
 - In ECE468 Compiler, basic blocks are defined as: